Overview of Migraine:

 Drugs to Treat Symptoms of Migraine:

-Nausea: Some people may experience nausea during migraine headaches.
+Some people may experience nausea during migraine headaches.
 Metoclopramide may be used to control nausea and vomiting as well.
-Sumatriptan is another drug prescribed for severe migraines or to the migraines which never respond to OTC drugs.
+Sumatriptan is another drug prescribed for severe migraines or migraines which never respond to OTC drugs.

 a.
 Identify your migraine triggers and avoid those conditions